Why It’s Important To Backup Your Website

 If you run a website the last thing you want is to find that your website data has been lost or overwritten in error.

 Most people assume that backing your website data up is to protect against server failure.
-However, the way that we have set up our servers makes data loss a low possibility because shared hosting servers are configured as follows:
+However, the way that we have set up our servers makes data loss a low possibility because our cloud hosting platform is configured as follows:

 - Enterprise Grade SAS and SSD hard drives